-Reverend Daughtry serves as an Equity Advisor for Sephora, Inc., and on the Editorial Board of the Global Women’s Forum for the Economy and Society.
-She is Founder and Co-Convenor of Power Rising, which supports Black women in leveraging their economic, social, and political power.
-She sits on the Boards of Directors of the National Council of Negro Women, Higher Heights for America, and the Samuel Dewitt Proctor Conference, and she is Co-Founder and Co-Chair of Black Church PAC and Co-Chair of the Connections Committee of Alpha Kappa Alpha Sorority, Inc. (Psi Zeta Omega Chapter).
+Reverend Daughtry serves as an Equity Advisor for Sephora, Inc., on the Editorial Board of the Global Women’s Forum for the Economy and Society, and as a member of the Rules & Bylaws Committee for the Democratic Party.
+In addition to her role as Founder and Co-Convenor of Power Rising, Daughtry sits on the Boards of Directors of the National Council of Negro Women and Higher Heights for America.
+She is also Co-Founder and Co-Chair of Black Church PAC, Co-Chair of the Samuel Dewitt Proctor Institute, and Co-Chair of the Connections Committee and the Spiritual Oversight Committee of Alpha Kappa Alpha Sorority, Inc. (Psi Zeta Omega Chapter).

 A graduate of Dartmouth College and Wesley Theological Seminary, Daughtry is a native of Brooklyn, New York.
 From pulpits to public forums to political platforms, in her own way, Leah Daughtry is an alchemist.
 An electrifying speaker full of power and charisma, she transforms corporate teams, congregations, and communities for the better.
 Beyond her amazing career, she’s also a loving aunt, dedicated mentor, and avid shoe lover.

 Download HiRes Headshot (B&W)